-Medial plantar nerve entrapment is compression of a nerve at the inner heel (the medial plantar nerve) that causes pain, numbness, or tingling.
+Medial plantar nerve entrapment is symptomatic compression of the medial branch of the posterior tibial nerve at the medial heel.

-Symptoms include almost constant pain, whether walking or sitting.
-Just standing is often difficult.
-Burning, numbness, and tingling, which often occur when nerves are compressed, usually do not occur in medial plantar nerve entrapment.
+Symptoms include almost constant pain, with and without weight bearing.
+Simple standing is often difficult.
+Burning, numbness, and paresthesias are usually absent.

 Last full review/revision March 2008 by Kendrick Alan Whitney, DPM